-A label on the sun visor says, "Never put a rear-facing child seat in the front."
-This is because the risk to the rear-facing child is so great, if the airbag deploys.
+Never put a rear-facing child seat in the front.
+This is because the risk to the rear-facing child is so great, if the airbag inflates.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the right front passenger frontal airbag, no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag is turned off.
+Even if the passenger sensing system has turned off the passenger frontal airbag, no system is fail-safe.
+No one can guarantee that an airbag will not (Continued)

+inflate under some unusual circumstance, even though the airbag is off.

 Secure rear-facing child restraints in a rear seat, even if the airbag is off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you secure a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-The passenger sensing system is designed to turn off the right front passenger frontal airbag if:
+The passenger sensing system is designed to turn off the front outboard passenger frontal airbag if:

-- The right front passenger seat is unoccupied. - The system determines that an infant is present in a child restraint. - A right front passenger takes his/her weight off of the seat for a period of time. - Or, if there is a critical problem with the airbag system or the passenger sensing system.
+- The front outboard passenger seat is unoccupied. - The system determines that an infant is present in a child restraint.

+- A front outboard passenger takes his/her weight off of the seat for a period of time. - There is a critical problem with the airbag system or the passenger sensing system.

-When the passenger sensing system has turned off the right front passenger frontal airbag, the off indicator will light and stay lit to remind you that the airbag is off.
-See Passenger Airbag Status Indicator on page 5-17.
+When the passenger sensing system has turned off the front outboard passenger frontal airbag, the off indicator will light and stay lit as a reminder that the airbag is off.
+See Passenger Airbag Status Indicator on page 5-18.

-The passenger sensing system is designed to turn on (may inflate) the right front passenger frontal airbag anytime the system senses that a person of adult size is sitting properly in the right front passenger seat.
+The passenger sensing system is designed to turn on the front outboard passenger frontal airbag anytime the system senses that a person of adult size is sitting properly in the front outboard passenger seat.

-When the passenger sensing system has allowed the airbag to be enabled, the on indicator will light and stay lit to remind you that the airbag is active.
+When the passenger sensing system has allowed the airbag to be enabled, the on indicator will light and stay lit as a reminder that the airbag is active.

-For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the right front passenger frontal airbag, depending upon the person's seating posture and body build.
+For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the front outboard passenger frontal airbag, depending upon the person's seating posture and body build.
 Everyone in the vehicle who has outgrown child restraints should wear a safety belt properly - whether or not there is an airbag for that person.